robobee-repos/gitolite-unpriv/README.md

-# Gitolite-Unpriv
+# Gitolite

 ## Description

 Modifies the Dockerfile from [elsdoerfer/gitolite](https://hub.docker.com/r/elsdoerfer/gitolite/) to run Gitolite and Sshd as an unprivileged user on port 2222.

 ## Environment